ftiasch/ccpc-final-2020/main/monsoon-sum/statement.md

 ## Output

-For each pairs, print an integer which denotes the result.
+For each pairs, print an integer which denotes the value modulo $998244353$.

 <!--SAMPLES-->